exoRift/react-fluent-mobile/README.md

 - One finger shifts the end bound
 - If a second finger is present, the first continues shifting the end while the second shifts the beginning, allowing manipulation of both bounds at the same time
 - Double-tapping on the pad copies the contents of the selection to the clipboard
-> *NOTE: Copying to clipboard utilizes [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) and therefore requires HTTPS* ([document.execCommand()](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) will also be attempted for HTTP)
+> *NOTE: Copying to clipboard utilizes [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) and therefore requires HTTPS. ([document.execCommand()](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) will also be attempted for HTTP)*
 - Swiping down on the pad dismisses the pad and selection

 ### The selection pad allows the customization of